Evolution of Gaussian Concentration Bounds under Diffusions: Further applications of the distance Gaussian moment

 \begin{proof} For $0<t\leq t_*$, the result follows from Theorems \ref{thm-descente} and \ref{thmgaussianexpmoment}.
 For $t>t_*$ the result follows recursively.
 Namely, assume that for any $0<t\le k\,t_{*}$ where $k>0$ is an integer we have

 where $C(t)=C(t_{*})$ for $t\ge t_{*}$.
-For any $t\in[k\,t_{*}, \,(k+1)\,t_{*}]$, we can apply Theorem \ref{thm-descente} to $\mu_{t-t_{*}}$ since $0<t-t_{*}\le k\,t_{*} $ an we extend the previous bound to the time interval $]0,\, (k+1)\,t_{*}]$, and hence recursively to any $t>0$.
-The result follows from Theorem \ref{thmgaussianexpmoment}. \end{proof} \begin{remark} Theorem \ref{tout} implies tightness of the family $(\mu_{t})_{t>0}$.
+For any $t\in[k\,t_{*}, \,(k+1)\,t_{*}]$, we can apply Theorem \ref{thm-descente} to $\mu_{t-t_{*}}$ since $0<t-t_{*}\le k\,t_{*}$, and we extend the previous bound to the time interval $]0,\,(k+1)\,t_{*}]$, and hence recursively to any $t>0$. \end{proof} \begin{remark} Theorem \ref{tout} implies tightness of the family $(\mu_{t})_{t>0}$.
 Therefore the stochastic process $(X_{t})$ has invariant probability measures, each of them satisfying $\gcbl{D_{t_{*}}}$.
 By standard arguments one can show that there is a unique invariant probability measure and it is absolutely continuous with respect to the Lebesgue measure. \end{remark}

+\begin{remark} Let us denote by $\zeta(t)$ the left-hand side of \eqref{camion}, for $t\in [0,t_*]$.
+The proof of Theorem \ref{tout} implies that $\zeta(t)$ extends to all $t\geq 0$, and the Markov property implies that it is non-increasing. \end{remark}